DevExpress/Blazor/demo/BlazorDemo.ServerSide/BlazorDemo/Pages/Grid/Editing/Descriptions/Grid-Editing-EditCell.md

 * Esc — Hides the editor and discards changes made in this cell.
 Pressing Esc when the editor is hidden discards all changes made in the row and cancels row editing.
 * Tab/Shift+Tab — Hides the editor, focuses the next/previous data cell, and displays an editor in the newly focused cell.

-For detailed information on how to enable data editing and use edit-related options, refer to the following help topic: [Edit Data](https://docs.devexpress.com/Blazor/403454/components/grid/edit-data).
+For detailed information on how to enable data editing and use edit-related options, refer to the following help topic: [Cell Editing in Blazor Grid](https://docs.devexpress.com/Blazor/404756/components/grid/editing-and-validation/edit-modes/edit-cell).